 The EU is already the world’s leading humanitarian aid donor and develops partnerships with non-EU countries where large numbers of migrants originate.

-Ireland currently has no European Union obligation to take in refugees as it negotiated an opt-in or opt-out clause on individual proposals in the areas of freedom, security and justice through the EU Treaty of Lisbon.
+Ireland currently has no European Union obligation to take in refugees as it has an opt-in or opt-out clause on individual proposals in the areas of freedom, security and justice through the EU Treaty of Lisbon.

-However, Ireland has voluntarily participated in EU relocation and resettlement schemes and established the Irish Refugee Protection Programme (IRPP) as part of its response to the 2015-16 migrant crisis.
+However, Ireland has chosen to participate in EU relocation and resettlement schemes and established the Irish Refugee Protection Programme (IRPP) as part of its response to the 2015-16 migrant crisis.

-Under this programme, Ireland committed to accept up to 4,000 people into the State through the EU and UNHCR Refugee Resettlement Programmes.
-By the end of 2019, the majority of these commitments had been fulfilled.
+Under this programme, Ireland committed to accept up to 4,000 people into the State through EU and UNHCR Refugee Resettlement Programmes.

 In December 2019, plans were unveiled for Ireland to welcome up to a further 2,900 refugees between 2020 and 2023 through a combination of resettlement programmes and a new Community Sponsorship Ireland initiative.